crossaw/Knit-Win7-Encoding-Report/Readme.md

 R version 3.4.4 (2018-03-15)

-Encoding Setting:  [Ask]  (This is identified manually and could be wrong if <setting.txt> wasn't updated prior to knitting.)
+Encoding Setting:  [Ask]  (This is identified manually and could be wrong if |:setting.txt:| wasn't updated prior to knitting.)

 # Introduction